 Every year, an estimated 15 million babies are born prematurely (before 37 completed weeks of gestation).
 Premature births can lead to health complications for the baby, and months of anxiety for baby’s parents.

-To honour World Prematurity Day this November 17th, we chatted with Ashleigh, a Joeyband™ user, about her experience as a preemie mom, how it’s shaped her journey through motherhood, and advice she would offer to other parents of premature babies.
+We want to help raise more awareness of premature births, and what it's like from a parental perspective.
+Ashleigh, a Joeyband™ user, tells us about her experience as a preemie mom, how it’s shaped her journey through motherhood, and advice she would offer to other parents of premature babies.

 Can you explain a bit more about your pregnancy and birth story?
 When was your due date and how early did your babies arrive?